avishek-sen-gupta/cobol-rekt/README.md

 It is important to note that even if no improper SCC's are detected, it does not imply that the flowgraph is reducible.
 See the flowgraph built in ```counterExample()``` in ```ReducibleFlowgraphTest``` for an example of such pathological graphs.

 Proper SCC's are a necessary condition for a reducible flowgraph, but not a sufficient condition.
 The sufficient condition is that no **strongly connected subgraph** be improper.
-SCC's are **maximal strongly connected subgraphs**.
+However, SCC's are **maximal strongly connected subgraphs**, which means they can contain improper strongly connected subgraphs _inside_ them, which is why the distinction is important.

 This is, however, a good test which can surface loop-specific reducibility problems.
 The test is done using the ```IrreducibleStronglyConnectedComponentsTask``` task.